ace-subido/ace-subido.github.com/src/_posts/2017-05-21-our-wifi-setup-at-home.md

 #### For Repeaters

 - Anything infrastructure related should have Static IP's.
 So if you have Wifi repeaters in your home, set a static IP for them in the main router.
 This'll prevent them from having to look for an IP everytime they're booted, or their connection needs to be renewed.
 It makes resolving hosts faster as well.
-For Linksys routers just click on "DHCP Reservation" and you'll find the repeater listed there.
+For Linksys routers just click on "DHCP Reservation" and look for your repeater repeater listed there.
 Check it and reserve an IP for it.
 - Channel Width should be set as the same with the main router it's connected to.
-- Double check that your repeater is also set on the same encryption.
+- Double check that your repeater is also set on the same encryption as the main router.

+#### For devices

+- Unless you're doing something out of the norm, like remote tunnels to datacenters, don't set your DNS servers.
+Let the router supply them for you.

 I bet there are a lot more settings I've missed, and this is a work in progress.